Credit for Nationally-Recognized Exams for Undergraduate Students: Twin Cities, Crookston, Morris, Rochester

 REASON FOR POLICY

 To provide the opportunity for enrolled undergraduate students to receive credits for nationally recognized exams when the minimum standards, as determined by academic unit authorities, have been met.
+This policy implements criteria and requirements for accreditation established by the Higher Learning Commission.

 There are no procedures associated with this policy.